nosnowfall/TestEquipment/README.md

 # Current Projects
 - HP 3458A, year ???, failing Slave Test: Convergence
-- Stanford Research DS335, year ???, some conductive rubber button issues
+- Stanford Research DS335, year ???, some conductive rubber button issues. currently bodged with copper tape
+- Breakout box for PCI-5105, for BNC instead of SMB connection and 50 ohm terminations
+- Keithley 2000-SCAN, either the card or the meter are defective